js-works/novo-ui/README.md

-Remark: We are using the following naming convention to reduce the amount of noise in the source code (for non-trivial components, where you access the props and the state object very often, that makes quite a difference):
+Remark: We are using the following naming convention to reduce the amount of noise in the source code (for non-trivial widgets, where you access the props and the state object very often, that makes quite a difference):

 - `c` is the variable for the custom element instance